 As it happens, that is proving to be something of a growing challenge.
 A lot more of the controlled drugs we use are coming into the country from foreign sources.
 In fact, the number of imports doubled just between 2004 and 2009.

 According to The New York Times, India is the second-largest shipper of over-the-counter and prescription medications to the United States and it has been the focus of stepped-up quality control efforts in recent years.

 In one recent case, two top Indian drug firms voluntarily recalled batches of products.
 The actions came even as the firms were under previous FDA orders to shape up and improve production methods at their plants.

 The drug in question in one instance was an extended-release form of the antidepressant bupropion hydrochloride.
 The FDA said it didn’t dissolve according to expected standards.
 In another case, a form of the blood pressure drug lisinopril was recalled because of bad manufacturing processes.

 Neither of the products was deemed to pose a threat of serious adverse health effects.
-But that isn't always the case.
-When injury is caused, victims should learn the avenues that may be available for possible recovery and compensation by consulting an attorney.
+But that isn’t always the case.
+When the injury is caused, victims should learn the avenues that may be available for possible recovery and compensation by consulting a pharmaceutical litigation attorney.